Logo

 Studio is the author pipeline: sequence draft → review → prose → editorial → publish → promote.
 The spec system that started as Python scripts on my laptop is now a feature called ChapterSpec — a structured blueprint built before a word of prose is written.
 Authors steer at every stage.
 IP stays with the author.
 Always.

-One thing that makes Novelmint stand out is how it improves the quality of the reading or listening experience by using the ChapterSpec as a baseline for everything it produces.
+Novelmint's process stands out from others because it improves the quality of the reading or listening experience through the use of the ChapterSpec as a baseline for everything it produces.
 It produces more authentic output because it knows the intent behind what it is supposed to produce.

 The catalog is small right now.
 That changes as authors publish.
 It's a growth curve.